 A sudden windfall of cash has the potential to change your life, so don’t make a rash decision outside of your means, such as moving to a more expensive home or quitting your job.
 Before you settle on an option, you need to evaluate the numbers, analyze your overall financial situation, and identify the right moves for your money.
 But most people don’t have the education or background to do these things on their own.

 To make the right choice for your lump sum, press pause and seek input from financial experts.
 They will evaluate your current financial situation and advise you on what the best decision might be for your future.
-They can also create a personalized financial plan and recommend smart investment strategies to ensure your wealth grows through the years.
+They can also create a personalized financial plan and recommend smart investment strategies to help your wealth grow through the years.

 Not sure what to do with your lump sum of money?
 The financial professionals at Dechtman Wealth Management have more than 35 years of experience in the industry, and can help you strategically invest your lump sum.
 We’ll help you understand complex wealth management tactics, as well as tax implications for your sudden windfall.